- Learning disabilities affect how you learn in a specific area, such as reading or writing.

 In Australia, up to 1 in every 10 people has a learning disability.

 What are the symptoms of learning disabilities?

-- as well as academic problems, they may have time management, organisation and social difficulties
+As well as academic problems, you may have time management, organisation and social difficulties.

 How are learning disabilities diagnosed?